SFU-CMPT-201/.github/profile/README.md

 * (CMPT 125 or CMPT 135) and MACM 101, all with a minimum grade of C-
     * This course assumes that students thoroughly understand the intro programming materials and they do not struggle with them *at all*.
-This includes, but not limited to, the basic programming constructs (e.g., loops, conditionals, functions/methods/modules, etc.) as well as basic data structures (e.g., linked lists, hashing and hash tables, etc.).
+This includes, but not limited to, basic programming constructs (e.g., loops, conditionals, functions/methods/modules, etc.) as well as basic data structures (e.g., linked lists, hashing and hash tables, etc.).
 * Proficiency in C programming